poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 7 of 16 - Exploring the Robot’s Heart
 > Suggested Time: 60-75 minutes

+## Lesson Overview

+## Disciplinary Core Ideas
+- PS3.B: Conservation of Energy and Energy Transfer: Energy can also be transferred from place to place by electric currents, which can then be used locally to produce motion, sound, heat, or light.
+The currents may have been produced to begin with by transforming the energy of motion into electrical energy.
+(4-PS3-2),(4-PS3-4)

-## Science and Engineering Practices:
+### Science and Engineering Practices
 - Planning and Carrying Out Investigations: Make observations to produce data to serve as the basis for evidence for an explanation of a phenomenon or test a design solution.
 (4-PS3-2)
 - Constructing Explanations and Designing Solutions: Apply scientific ideas to solve design problems.
 (4-PS3-4)

-## Disciplinary Core Ideas
-- PS3.B: Conservation of Energy and Energy Transfer: Energy can also be transferred from place to place by electric currents, which can then be used locally to produce motion, sound, heat, or light.
-The currents may have been produced to begin with by transforming the energy of motion into electrical energy.
-(4-PS3-2),(4-PS3-4)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Energy and Matter: Energy can be transferred in various ways and between objects.
+- Energy and Matter: Energy can be transferred in various ways and between objects.
 (4-PS3-1),(4-PS3-2),(4-PS3-3),(4-PS3-4)

 ## Learning Target(s)
 We will learn to build each an open and closed circuit.